 If you are offered a space in the class you are waiting for, you will be given only 48 hours to enroll.
 If you do not enroll, your permission will expire, and it will be offered to the next people on the list.
 If your permission does expire, you will be placed at the bottom of the list and a permission will not be offered again until everyone else has gotten a place.

 If a class has filled and has a waitlist attached, you will see the yellow triangle.
 If a class fills up faster than expected and there is no waitlist, let us know!
 You could be the first on the list!

 We often offer people places in classes late into the enrollment period, in summers this can be as late as early September; in the fall, as late as early January!
-Your classmates move their schedules around until the last minute (just like you).
+Your classmates often move their schedules around until the last minute.

 Ideally, you would register for credit through your professor’s department, and the process for doing so varies by department.
 Usually, it involves contacting someone in the department’s office and completing a form.
 Start by asking your professor if they would help you get started.
 If your professor’s department doesn’t offer independent study credit, check in with your advisor.